-Our Basic Seamanship program consists of three courses:
+Our Basic Seamanship program consists of four courses:

 Basic I: This is a basic introduction where students will learn the history of the Michigan Maritime Museum, the history of the original and the new Friends Good Will, and the organization and the policies of the Ship's Company.

 Basic II: Students will be introduced to the ship, learning names of various parts of the vessel and her rigging, safety procedures, safety drills, and some basic marlinspike skills of knots, belaying, and handling mooring lines.
 This class will be held in part aboard the Friends Good Will at the dock.

 Basic III: Students undergo a full ship's safety orientation.